elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

 **The objects participating in this pattern are:**

-**ObjectStructure** -- In example code: _employees array_
+**ObjectStructure** -- example code: _employees array_

-- maintains a collection of Elements which can be iterated over
+- maintains a collection of elements that can be iterated over

-**Elements** -- In example code: _Employee objects_
+**Elements** -- example code: _Employee objects_

 - defines an accept method that accepts visitor objects
-- in the accept method the visitor's visit method is invoked with 'this' as a parameter
+- in the accept method, the Visitor's visit method is invoked with 'this' as a parameter

-**Visitor** -- In example code: _ExtraSalary, ExtraVacation_
+**Visitor** -- example code: _ExtraSalary, ExtraVacation_

-- implements a visit method.
-The argument is the Element being visited.
+- implements a visitor method.
+The argument is the element being visited.
 This is where the Element's changes are made

 <br/>